Altice USA Inc. (ATUS) Shares Up Despite Recent Market Volatility

 BofA Securities gave a rating of “Underperform” to ATUS, setting the target price at $3.50 in the report published on December 08th of the previous year.

-During the last 5 trading sessions, ATUS fell by -3.38%, which changed the moving average for the period of 200-days by -71.25% in comparison to the 20-day moving average, which settled at $3.62.
-In addition, Altice USA Inc. saw -31.74% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ATUS rose by +7.61%, which changed the moving average for the period of 200-days by -62.39% in comparison to the 20-day moving average, which settled at $3.45.
+In addition, Altice USA Inc. saw -28.59% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading